VoodooI2C/VoodooI2C/.github/ISSUE_TEMPLATE/bug_report.md

 Please answer yes or no after reading https://voodooi2c.github.io/#Troubleshooting/Troubleshooting.

 **Have you searched the issue on Github, Gitter, or Google?**
-Please answer yer or no, this is to avoid creating duplicate Github issues.
+Please answer yes or no, this is to avoid creating duplicate Github issues.

 **System Environment**
 Please answer: